mthom26/portfolio-v3/src/pages/blogPosts/gatsby-page-transition/gatsby-page-transition.md

 };
 ```

 Now each page corresponds to a fraction of this background gradient and moving from a page to any other page results in the background sliding in the same direction as the page content to the proper position for the next page.

+You could keep adding animations or use different animations for different pages if you want.
+[Gatsby Plugin Transition Link](https://transitionlink.tylerbarnes.ca/) gives you access to the entering and exiting pages but leaves the animating completely up to you.
+You can see many different animations on the [example site](https://gatsby-plugin-transition-link.netlify.com/).